OAGr/blog/source/_posts/2013-10-12-formalizing-transparency.markdown

 Going further, it seems like what we think of as "transparency" can be narrowed down to something similar to the [*value of information*](http://en.wikipedia.org/wiki/Value_of_information) for specific decisions.

-### 'Global' Transparency vs. 'Local' Transparency
+### Separating 'Global' Transparency from 'Local' Transparency

 While transparency typically refers to specific purposes, this doesn't mean that the total amount of transparency that an organization is